Creating an Apache Kafka® cluster

 -

-If you specify several broker hosts, under ZooKeeper host class, specify the characteristics of the ZooKeeper hosts to place in each of the selected availability zones.
+If you specified more than one broker host, under ZooKeeper host class, specify the properties of the ZooKeeper hosts to place in each of the selected availability zones.

 -